1668 W Broadway rezoning application

 How will it impact 1675 West 10th Avenue?
 And how much underground parking will there be?
 Street parking is at a premium now.

-Philippa Wall asked 11 days ago
+Philippa Wall asked about 2 months ago

 Thank you for your question.
 The proposal is immediately to the north of 1675 West 10th Avenue.
 The proposed development is for a 26-storey mixed-use rental building with a two-storey podium that includes 208 rental units, and two levels of commercial (ground floor retail and second floor office).
 There will be 3 levels of underground parking with 119 parking stalls, 5 car share stalls, and 359 bike parking stalls.